FreeRTOS/iot-reference-esp32/UseSecurityFeatures.md

 idf.py -p PORT flash monitor
 ```
 Replace **PORT** with the serial port to which the ESP32-C3 is connected.

+**NOTE**: If Flash Encryption was enabled, instead of `flash`, you must use `encrypted-flash` to flash the board after this step.
+If flashing to an encrypted part of flash with `esptool.py`, you must also add the `--encrypt` option.

 ## 7 Monitoring the demo